Fair Work Audit: How to Prepare and What to Expect

 - Review daily and weekly total hours for each employee

-- Verify that overtime was paid at the correct rate for those instances
+- Verify that overtime was paid at the correct rate

 Step 6: Verify Minimum Engagement